kermitt2/grobid_client_python/Readme.md

 See also `example.py`.

 ## Configuration of the client

+> [!TIP]
+> from version 0.0.12 the `config.json` will be optional, by default the client will connect to the local server.

 There are a few parameters that can be set with the `config.json` file.